 In addition, I have been active in doing research related to political behavior and public opinion formation in Turkey.

 - 2018.
 Relative Economic Performance and the Incumbent Vote: A Reference Point Theory.
-Journal of Politics.
-80(1): 16-29.
+Journal of Politics 80(1): 16-29.
 Link PDF

 - 2018.
 Presidents Shaping Public Opinion in Parliamentary Democracies: A Survey Experiment in Turkey (with Ali Çarkoğlu).
-Political Behavior.
-40(2): 371-393.
+Political Behavior 40(2): 371-393.
 Link PDF

 - 2018.
 Why Do People Join Backlash Protests?
 Lessons from Turkey (with Luis Schiumerini and Susan Stokes).
-Journal of Conflict Resolution.
-62(6): 1205-1228.
+Journal of Conflict Resolution 62(6): 1205-1228.
 Link PDF

 - 2017.
 Protests and Repression in New Democracies (with Luis Schiumerini and Susan Stokes).
 Perspectives on Politics.
 15(1): 62-82.
 Link PDF

 - 2017.
 Taking Sides: Determinants of Support for a Presidential System in Turkey (with Ali Çarkoğlu and Kerem Yıldırım).
-South European Society and Politics.
-22(1): 1-20.
+South European Society and Politics 22(1): 1-20.
 Link PDF

 - 2016.
 Why Some Countries Are Immune from the Resource Curse: The Role of Economic Norms (with Michael Mousseau and Ömer F. Örsün).
-Democratization.
-23(1): 71-92.
+Democratization 23(1): 71-92.
 Link PDF

 - 2015.
 Who Gets Targeted for Vote-Buying?
 Evidence from an Augmented List Experiment in Turkey (with Ali Çarkoğlu).
-European Political Science Review.
-7(4): 547-66.
+European Political Science Review 7(4): 547-66.
 Link PDF

 - 2014.
 Varieties of Populism in a Changing Global Context: The Divergent Paths of Erdoğan and Kirchnerismo (with Ziya Öniş).
-Comparative Politics.
-47(1): 41-59.
+Comparative Politics 47(1): 41-59.
 Link PDF

 - 2014.
 Distributive Politics in a Multiparty System: The Conditional Cash Transfer System in Turkey.
-Comparative Political Studies.
-47(9): 1211-37.
+Comparative Political Studies 47(9): 1211-37.
 Link PDF

-- Forthcoming.
+- 2019.
 Populism in Turkey (with Ezgi Elçi).
-In Daniel Stockember (ed.), Populism around the World: A Comparative Perspective.
-New York: Springer.
+In Daniel Stockemer (ed.), Populism around the World: A Comparative Perspective.
+Cham: Springer, pp. 89-108.
+Link PDF

 - 2018.
 Political Parties and Public Policy in Turkey.
 In Caner Bakır and Güneş Ertan (eds.), Policy Analysis in Turkey.
 Bristol, UK: Policy Press, pp. 183-197.
 Link